peterychuang/peterychuang.github.io/content/tech/2016-04-11-flat-plat-blue-gnome-gtk-theme-release.md

   image: Screenshot1.jpg
 tag:
 - Linux
-- Gnome-shell
+- GNOME-shell
-title: 'Flat-Plat-Blue: A Gnome/GTK Theme'
+title: 'Flat-Plat-Blue: A GNOME/GTK Theme'
 type: post
 url: /tech/flat-plat-blue-gnome-gtk-theme-release/
 ---

-*Update 22 October 2016: Flat-Plat-Blue for Gnome 3.22 is out*
+*Update 22 October 2016: Flat-Plat-Blue for GNOME 3.22 is out*

 ## Flat-Plat-Blue Theme

-Flat-Plat-Blue Theme is a Gnome Shell/GTK Theme forked from [Flat-Plat Theme](https://github.com/nana-4/Flat-Plat) with the following refinements:
+Flat-Plat-Blue Theme is a GNOME Shell/GTK Theme forked from [Flat-Plat Theme](https://github.com/nana-4/Flat-Plat) with the following refinements:

 * All coloured elements (e.g. check boxes, sliders, switches, etc) are changed into blue to provide a more consistent and comfortable visual experience;
 * The top bar is now transparent;